Scroll down or click to go to the latest installment

 Given Mom’s rejection of the essential tenets of Christianity, I found it surprising she still went to church (even the relatively liberal United Church).
 It was an oddity she shared with Kathryn, the only other remaining churchgoer in our family.

 Of the four of us, Kathryn had been the rebellious one, bucking against our parents’ strict rules and conservative attitudes.
 Curiously, her rebellions didn’t extend to weekly church attendance.
 On the contrary, as a teenager she became the most devout of us all.
-If there was any rebellion, it was against the bare-bones style of worship in our “low” Anglican church.
-During university, she sang in the choir of a “high” (Anglo-Catholic) church, loving the ceremony and ritual, the bells and incense, and the liturgy set to music.
+If there was any religious rebellion, it was against the bare-bones style of worship in our “low” Anglican church.
+During university, she sang in the choir of a “high” (Anglo-Catholic) church, loving the ceremony and ritual, the bells and incense, the liturgy set to music.

 After her marriage (to an Anglican priest) ended in the 1990s, she joined an Anglo-Catholic church in Ottawa and sang in its very accomplished choir.
 Around the same time, she began to embrace other spiritual traditions and practices, including rituals honouring the Goddess.
 Like me, she was attentive to the wisdom and nurturing of the Earth.
 And she gathered with friends to celebrate the solstices.
 She also followed the step-by-step journey to personal transformation and wholeness laid out by the Pathwork community in Ottawa.

-Aspects of her journey outside the Church might well have been considered “heretical,” and her embracing of the feminine aspect of the Divine, as manifested in the Goddess and the Earth, was definitely antithetical to the Christian doctrine of the Trinity, that God exists in three persons: Father, Son and Holy Spirit (with nary a female family member among them).
+Aspects of her journey outside the Church might well have been considered “heretical,” and her embracing the feminine aspect of the Divine, as manifested in the Goddess and the Earth, was definitely antithetical to the Christian doctrine of the Trinity, that God exists in three persons: Father, Son and Holy Spirit (with nary a female family member among them).

 So it did seem odd that, like Mom, Kathryn continued to go to church.
 For years the rest of us assumed it was solely for the music: singing was her passion.